toliaqat/xenon-wiki/dcp-Programming-Model.md

 ```

-DCP supports auto deletion of subscriptions in the following cases:
+Xenon supports auto deletion of subscriptions in the following cases:
  * the ServiceSubscriber.notificationLimit is set.
 The publisher service will delete the subscription after N notifications are sent
  * the ServiceSubscriber.documentExpirationMicros is set.
 The publisher service will delete the subscription when expiration is set
  * K consecutive attempts to publish a notification to a subscriber have failed.
 The publisher will delete the subscription